FaceMatch2025/FaceMatch/README.md

 - The database of faces is stored in the Google Drive folder specified by '/content/drive/MyDrive/proim/trombi'.
 - The captured image is located at the path specified by '/content/drive/MyDrive/proim/cam/imagecam.jpg'.

+## In case of problems or anything, please send us an email.